tlin41390/MusicClassification/README.md

 We first classify music genres by training various machine learning models on the statistical features of each song taken over a three second sample in [`features_3_sec.csv`](Data_Sample/features_3_sec.csv).
 This sample contains 9990 songs eaching belonging to one of ten genres (our target classes).

+### Data Preprocessing:
+- Drop unnecessary identification columns `_id` and `filename` along with `length` which is constant for all samples.
+- Separate feature data from target genre label.
+- Convert categorical genre target labels to integers 0 through 9.
+- Split data in 75% training and 25% testing using `sklearn.model_selection.train_test_split`.
+- Explore the following Models
+    - DecisionTreeClassifier
+    - KNeighborsClassifier
+    - GaussianNB
+    - RandomForestClassifier

 After initial training with minimal hyper-parameter tuning, we obtain the following
 results:
 - `sklearn.tree.DecisionTreeClassifier()`: 63% accuracy
 - `sklearn.neighbors.KNeigborsClassifier(n_neighbors=21)`: 28% accuracy